LunarG/VulkanTools/vkconfig/vkconfig.md

 Known Issues
 --------------

-- Message filtering using VUID is not yet implemented.
+- Message filtering using VUID name and index is not yet implemented.
 - All tool tips are not yet implemented.
 - Missing description for each layer settings.
 - Layers will use the override layer settings and ignore the local file with no warning to the user.